issac-in/odin-recipes/README.md

-# odin-recipes
+# Yoinked Recipes
 ## What is this?
-The 1st project of the Odin Project curriculum as part of the Foundations course.
+The 1st project of The Odin Project Foundations curriculum.

-It's meant to be a HTML focused build of a basic recipe website (for now).
+It's a HTML / CSS build of a basic recipe website.

 ## What skills will I have demonstrated through this?
-Knowledge and application of some of the fundamental HTML concepts, Git, GitHub, etc.
+HTML, CSS, Git, GitHub, etc.

+## Why Yoinked?
+Because I 'yoinked' all of these recipes from other creators on the Internet.

+(All creators are cited on their relevant recipe pages.)

+## What features would I like to add in the future?
+Features that are possible with JavaScript:
+ - Responsive design based on viewport
+ - Jump back to top
+ - Sticky header & navigation
+ - Dynamically changing header backgrounds
+ - On hover / on click changes